CNJianLiu/SinRef-6D/README.md

 ![Fig1](image/teaser.jpg)

 ## Real-World Demo
 SinRef-6D deployment in real-world robotic manipulation scenarios.
 Notably, the reference view is **not carefully selected**.
-We **randomly** select a normal view (free of occlusion, with minimal self-occlusion, and resembling a typical robotics manipulation view) using an Intel RealSense L515 RGB-D camera as the reference view.
+We select a default robot manipulation viewpoint (free of occlusion and with minimal self-occlusion) using an Intel RealSense L515 RGB-D camera as the reference view.

 ![Fig2](image/demo.gif)